ryankinnard/ryankinnard/README.md

 - 👋 Hi, I’m @ryankinnard
-- 👀 Software engineering and product managment opportunities
+- 👀 Seeking software engineering and product managment opportunities
 - 🌱 I’m currently interning at FedEx Services
-- 💞️ I’m looking to collaborate on ...
-- 📫
+- 📫 ryan.cb.kinnard@gmail.com | [LinkedIn](www.linkedin.com/in/ryankinnard)

 <!---
 ryankinnard/ryankinnard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.